samkayal/giftbuz-nextjs/posts/Photo_Frame.md

 ---
-title: "The Perfect Match: Photo Frame with Photo for Every Occasion"
+Title: "The Perfect Match: Photo Frame with Photo for Every Occasion"
-excerpt: "Discover how combining the right photo with the perfect frame enhances memories, decor, and gifting experiences.
+Excerpt: "Discover how combining the right photo with the perfect frame enhances memories, decor, and gifting experiences.
 Learn tips on choosing styles, sizes, and materials to make your moments stand out."
-date: "2025-05-05"
+Date: "2025-05-05"
-coverImage: "/posts/Photo_Frame.png"
+CoverImage: "/posts/Photo_Frame.png"
 ---

 ### Introduction